LT-Intro-To-AI-SY2425/a2-movie-chatbot-dnvargas1/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+Understanding all of the new syntax was really difficult for me, as I have no existing experience with Python and everything was practically brand new.

 2. Explain how you could use the match function for extracting information from a movie database.
+You could use the match functio by inputting a specific index and then using the index to navigate and go through information from a movie database.